JesperKarlsson500/MS2-Lilypad-Game/README.md

 I found so far that if you win the game nothing happens.
 I will look into this.

+The game's score counter only went up to four.
+I typed in console.log(order); to find out that the for loop only looped three times.
+In the for loop I had type in i < 3, so I changed it back to i < 15 as it should be.

 ### Testing plan

 My testing plan is to play the game and make sure it works on desktop.